JetBrains/teamcity-documentation/topics/customizing-notifications.md

 By default, the server checks for changes in the files every 60 seconds, but this can be changed by setting the `teamcity.notification.template.update.interval` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) to the desired number of seconds.

 If an error occurs during the template evaluation, TeamCity logs the error details to `teamcity-notifications.log`.
-There can be non\-critical errors that result in ignoring part of the template or critical errors that result in the inability to send notification at all.
+There can be non-critical errors that result in ignoring part of the template or critical errors that result in the inability to send notification at all.
 Whenever you make changes to the notification templates ensure the notification can still be sent.

-This document doesn't describe the FreeMarker template language, so if you need guidance on the FreeMarker syntax, refer to the corresponding template manual at [http://freemarker.org/docs/dgui.html](http://freemarker.org/docs/dgui.html).
+This document doesn't describe the FreeMarker template language, so if you need guidance on the FreeMarker syntax, refer to the corresponding [template manual](http://freemarker.org/docs/dgui.html).

 ### Supported Output Values